gurkanozil/blog/docs/posts/my-story.md

 While I don’t have specific goals due to the broad nature of my interests, this flexibility allows me to excel in everything I do.
 I am always eager to learn new skills and approach tasks with a mindset of continuous improvement.
 The drive to excel keeps me flexible, allowing me to adapt to new challenges and grow in whatever direction the world takes me.

+However, this also has its downsides like the difficulty in finding a technology or language to specialise in, you can read more about this in my [SWOT analysis](./swot-analysis).

 ## Technology's Role in My Life

 ### Optimizing My Life with Technology

 Technology has shaped my life in profound ways.
 It has instilled a desire in me to improve and optimize everything I do.
 This has led me to write software that automates tasks on my PC and implement **Apple Shortcuts** on my iPhone to perform certain tasks at set times or events.
 These automations have made my life more efficient and allowed me to focus on multiple things at once, freeing up mental space for more important pursuits.
+You can read more about optimizing my life with tech [here](./optimizing-life-with-tech).

 ---